outscale/terraform-provider-outscale/docs/resources/nic_private_ip.md

 * `allow_relink` - (Optional) If true, allows an IP that is already assigned to another NIC in the same Subnet to be assigned to the NIC you specified.
 * `nic_id` - (Required) The ID of the NIC.
-* `private_ips` - (Optional) The secondary private IP or IPs you want to assign to the NIC within the IP range of the Subnet.
+* `private_ips` - (Optional) The secondary private IP or IPs you want to assign to the NIC.
 These IPs must be within the IP range of the Subnet that you specify with the `subnet_id` attribute.
 However, they cannot be one of the first four IPs (ending in `.0`, `.1`, `.2`, `.3`) or the last IP (ending in `.255`) of the Subnet, as these are reserved by 3DS OUTSCALE.
 For more information, see [About Nets](https://docs.outscale.com/en/userguide/About-Nets.html).
 * `secondary_private_ip_count` - (Optional) The number of secondary private IPs to assign to the NIC.

 ## Attribute Reference